The Ultimate Wallis and Futuna List

 What Should I Pack for 5 Days, 1 Week, or 2 Weeks in Wallis and Futuna?

 If staying in Wallis and Futuna for less than a week, we recommend packing enough outfits for each day.
 For trips longer than a week, pack roughly a week’s worth of clothes and plan to use the laundry facilities at your accommodation.
+This is especially important if you're taking a flight to Futuna, as the baggage allowance is extremely limited - see our Domestic Flights in Wallis & Futuna: Your Guide to Interisland Flights.

 Now, here’s a quick overview of the clothing and essentials to pack for Wallis and Futuna.